-40# monofilament, two 4/0 live bait hooks, two pink squid skirts, two pink spinner blades, beads, sinker snap, barrel swivel.
+40# monofilament, two 4/0 live bait hooks, two pink squid skirts, beads, sinker snap, barrel swivel.

 The “Deadly Double” is a variation of the basic top and bottom, or “high low” rig.
 It is tied from one long piece of mono, with a short leadered top hook and a bottom hook with a relatively long leader.
 The rig works well when you are drifting or slow trolling by kicking the engine in and out of gear.
 Sometimes the latter method produces more fish on a given day, especially on a slack tide.
 The bite will often come on the short “top” hook, which is ahead of the sinker.